cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 While there are many potential themes of probabilistic models we might explore, we'll herein focus on two: **generative vs. discriminative models**, and **"fully Bayesian" vs. "lowly point estimate" learning**.
 We will stick to the supervised setting as well.

-Finally, our pool ring is not a godhead — we are not nautical missionaries brandishing a divine statistical truth, demanding that each model we encounter interpret this truth in a rigid, bottom-up fashion.
+Finally, our pool ring is not a godhead — we are not nautical missionaries brandishing a divine statistical truth, demanding that each model we encounter implement this truth in a rigid, bottom-up fashion.
 Instead, we'll explore the unique goals, formulations and shortcomings of each, and fall back on Bayes' theorem to bridge the gaps between.
 Without it, we'd quickly start sinking.

 # Discriminative vs. generative models
 The goal of a supervised model is to compute the distribution over outcomes $y$ given an input $x$, written $P(y\vert x)$.
 If $y$ is discrete, this distribution is a probability mass function, e.g. a multinomial or binomial distribution.
 If continuous, it is a probability density function, e.g. a Gaussian distribution.